GlacioHack/xdem/docs/source/spatialstats.rst

 If the other elevation data is known to be of higher-precision, one can assume that the analysis of differences will represent the precision of the rougher DEM.
 Otherwise, the difference will describe the precision with significant measurement errors originating from both the DEM and the other dataset.

-TO DO: complete with Hugonnet et al. (in prep)
+TODO: complete with Hugonnet et al. (in prep)

 Stable terrain: proxy for infering DEM precision
 ************************************************

-To infer the precision of a DEM over all terrain, the proxy typically utilized is the stable terrain (i.e. terrain that has not moved such as bare rock).

-However
+TODO

 Metrics for DEM precision
 *************************